4ssh1/4ssh1/README.md

 - 🔭 Currently working on full-stack projects with **React.js**, **Node.js** and **TypeScript**
 - 🌱 Focused on writing scalable and maintainable code
 - 👀 Always open to learning something new
-- 📚 Avid reader of both fiction and non-fiction
+- 📚 Avid reader of both fiction and non-fiction books
 - 🎶 Singing and dancing are my favorite creative outlets
 - 😄 Pronouns: She/Her